 As well as leaving the pool via the surface water draw-off system, water is also leaving via the sumps (drains).
 In a traditional swimming pool, these outlets are usually located on the floor of the deep end and are covered with a grill.

-The outlets of a swimming/spa pool are connected to a powerful circulation pumping system.
-If the outlets are blocked, whatever is causing the blockage will be exposed to the suction force of the circulation pumping system.
+If pool drains are blocked, whatever is causing the blockage will be exposed to the suction force of the circulation pumping system.

-There are various ways that suction entrapment can be avoided:
+There are various ways that suction entrapment rik can be reduced:

 Once the above design-based precautions have been considered, other precautions can be implemented such as providing training for all relevant staff regarding the dangers of suction entrapment.

 See below for some examples of what would have to be considered highly dangerous outlets:

 Entanglement hazards are slightly different from entrapment hazards.
 They involve hair being drawn into the outlet and then entwining on the other side due to the circular motion of the water as it goes through the outlet.

 Freeing the hair from the outlet may be impossible, even if the circulation pumps are turned off.